 Enjoy lighting the stove and heating the water for an open-air hot tub experience.
 A large basket of logs can be purchased from the owner for £5.

-The wooden steps lead from the glamping site down to the lower meadow, lake and network of footpaths beyond.
+These wooden steps lead from the glamping site down to the lower meadow which has an enclosed play area, lake and network of footpaths beyond.

-There is even a swing hammock in the lower meadow.
+There is an enclosed play area in the lower meadow.

 Follow the footpaths into Ottery St Mary - a pretty little local town with an excellent range of shops for local produce.